rabi320/rabi320/README.md

 - 👋 Hi, I’m Yonatan
-- 👀 I’m interested in Finance, mathemathics, Statistics and AI
+- 👀 I’m interested in Finance, mathemathics, Statistics and AI.
-- 🌱 I’m a Msc graduate in Mathmatical finance and currently learning Data Science
+- 🌱 I’m a Msc graduate in Mathmatical finance and finished the Technion Certified Data Science Program.
-- 💞️ I’m looking to collaborate on Data Science Related Projects
+- 💞️ I’m looking to collaborate on Data Science Related Projects.
+- 📚 Fast Learner and excited to explore this field!
-- 📫 Reach me through my email ryonatan6@gmail.com
+- 📫 Reach me through my email ryonatan6@gmail.com or [Linkedin](https://www.linkedin.com/in/%D7%99%D7%95%D7%A0%D7%AA%D7%9F-%D7%A8%D7%91%D7%99%D7%A0%D7%95%D7%91%D7%99%D7%A5-68a391213/)

 <!---
 rabi320/rabi320 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.